Bessie Potter Vonnoh

 Bessie Potter Vonnoh (August 17, 1872 – March 8, 1955) was an American sculptor best known for her small bronzes, mostly of domestic scenes, and for her garden fountains.
-Her stated artistic objective, as she told an interviewer in 1925, was to “look for beauty in the every-day world, to catch the joy and swing of modern American life.”
+Her stated artistic objective, as she told an interviewer in 1925, was to “look for beauty in the everyday world, to catch the joy and swing of modern American life.”

 Early years

 Bessie Onahotema Potter was born in St Louis, Missouri, the only child of Ohio natives Alexander and Mary McKenney Potter.
-Her father died in 1874, in an accident, at age 38.
+Her father died in an accident in 1874 at the age of 38.
 By 1877, she and her mother had joined members of her mother's family in Chicago.

-In school she enjoyed clay-modeling class and decided at an early age that she wanted to be a sculptor.
+In school, she enjoyed clay-modeling class and decided early on that she wanted to be a sculptor.
 In 1886, at age 14, she enrolled in classes at the Art Institute of Chicago.
 She was able to afford the tuition only because a local sculptor, Lorado Taft, hired her to work as a studio assistant on Saturdays.
-From 1890 to 1891 she studied with Taft at the Art Institute, as she completed its sculpture courses.
+From 1890 to 1891, she studied with Taft at the Art Institute, where she completed sculpture courses.

 Early works

 Vonnoh became one of the so-called "White Rabbits", women artists including Helen Farnsworth Mears and Janet Scudder who assisted Taft on the sculpture program for the Horticultural Building at the 1893 World's Columbian Exposition in Chicago.
 She also produced an independent commission, the Personification of Art, for the Illinois State Building of the exposition.

-In 1895, she traveled to Europe, and met Auguste Rodin.
+In 1895, she traveled to Europe and met Auguste Rodin.
 Her best-known statuette, Young Mother (1896), used fellow "White Rabbit" Margaret Daisy Gerow (Mody) Proctor, wife of sculptor Alexander Phimister Proctor, and their infant son as models.
 In 1898, she received the commission for a bust of General Samuel W. Crawford for the Smith Memorial Arch in Philadelphia.

 In 1899 she married impressionist painter Robert Vonnoh, at his home in Rockland Lake, New York, and honeymooned in Paris.
 At the 1900 Exposition Universelle, she was awarded a Bronze Medal for A Young Mother and exhibited another statuette, Girl Dancing.

 She exhibited at both the 1901 Pan-American Exposition in Buffalo, New York, receiving an honorable mention for A Young Mother, and at the 1904 Louisiana Purchase Exposition in St Louis, Missouri, where she was awarded a Gold Medal for a group of ten works.